How to credit check a company

 If you are going to include supplier references in your background checks, be sure to ask for several to give a fair and balanced view.

 The Prompt Payment Code aims to cater to this need.
-Companies who sign up to the Code commit to several obligations, such as paying 95% of all supplier invoices within 60 days.
+Companies who sign up to the Code commit to several obligations, such as paying 95% of all supplier invoices within 60 days – or 30 days where the supplier employs less than 50 staff.

 Another great resource for building a picture of your potential client is the new payment reporting regulations, provided they are large enough to comply.